-Environmental The International Boundaries and Water Commission (IBWC) documented over 100 billion gallons of effluent since 2018.
-Recently, IBWC reports approximately an additional 74.7 billion gallons crossing the international border from December 28, 2022, through June 17, 2024.
-IBWC reported on March 15, 2024 that the canyon collectors at Smuggler's Gulch and Goat Canyon were out of service due to buildup of sediment.
-As of May 31, 2024, these collectors, along with upstream infrastructure, have been repaired and are back online.
-Heavy rainfall in 2023 and 2024 resulted in increased wastewater discharges, wastewater infrastructure failures, and increased runoff and flows from the Tijuana River, creating sewage impacts to South County beaches.
+- The International Boundaries and Water Commission (IBWC) documented over 100 billion gallons of effluent since 2018.
+Recently, IBWC reports approximately an additional 88.75 billion gallons crossing the international border from December 28, 2022, through May 30, 2025. - Heavy rainfall in 2023 and 2024 resulted in increased wastewater discharges, wastewater infrastructure failures, and increased runoff and flows from the Tijuana River, creating sewage impacts to South County beaches.
 For comparison, IBWC reported that Tropical Storm Hilary resulted in a peak flow of 1.8 billion gallons in the Tijuana River on August 21, 2023, and the early 2024 storms resulted in a peak flow of 58 billion gallons in the Tijuana River on February 7, 2024.
-From January 1, 2023 through June 17, 2024, the southern coastal area of San Diego county received 26.54 inches of rainfall (annual average rainfall in this area is around 10 inches).
-The January 22, 2024 storm event resulted in significant amounts of trash and The January 22, 2024 storm event resulted in significant amounts of trash and debris accumulation within the Tijuana River between the international boundary and Dairy Mart Road bridge.
-On May 22, 2024, IBWC reported completion of the cleanup effort resulting in 1,130 tons of debris removal from the site.
-United States Environmental Protection Agency (US EPA) Programmatic Environmental Impact Statement (PEIS) and Record of Decision released June 9, 2023, which states, "These transboundary flows, which enter the U.S. via the Tijuana River and its tributaries and across the maritime boundary, impact public Injuana River and its tributaries and across the mantime boundary, impact public health and the environment and have been linked to beach closures in southern San Diego County."
-US EPA PEIS documents the environmental impact to the region, specifically from water quality and public health to the beaches.
+From January 1, 2023, through May 30, 2025, the southern coastal area of San Diego County received 32.52 inches of rainfall (annual average rainfall in this area is around 10 inches). - The January 22, 2024, storm event resulted in significant amounts of trash and debris accumulation within the Tijuana River between the international boundary and Dairy Mart Road bridge.
+On May 22, 2024, IBWC reported completion of the cleanup effort resulting in 1,130 tons of debris removal from the site. - United States Environmental Protection Agency (US EPA) Programmatic Environmental Impact Statement (PEIS) and Record of Decision released June 9, 2023, which states, "These transboundary flows, which enter the U.S. via the Tijuana River and its tributaries and across the maritime boundary, impact public health and the environment and have been linked to beach closures in southern San Diego County." - US EPA PEIS documents the environmental impact to the region, specifically from water quality and public health to the beaches.
 It identifies the impacts to the marine and estuarine ecosystems and agricultural resources.
-It states that eliminating or dramatically reducing the pollution would strongly benefit water quality and public health at beaches in the City of Imperial Beach, Silver Strand State Beach, and the City of Coronado.
-According to the US EPA PEIS, approximately 28 million gallons per day of untreated wastewater are discharged directly into the Pacific Ocean at San Antonio de los Buenos Creek at Punta Bandera.
-Per the EPA PEIS and study conducted by Scripps Institution of Oceanography, indicate that transboundary maritime flows of untreated wastewater discharged via San Antonio de los Buenos Creek at Punta Bandera pose a substantial health risk to swimmers at beaches in southern San Diego County during the dry (tourist) season (Feddersen et al., 2021). • Excess sediment originating from transboundary flows can reduce or block flows at the mouth of the Tijuana River Estuary, resulting in injury or mortality to aquatic species that are unable to move between the Estuary and the Pacific Ocean.
-The San Diego Regional Water Quality Control Board (RWQCB) has released a draft California Environmental Quality Act environmental checklist for the
+It states that eliminating or dramatically reducing the pollution would strongly benefit water quality and public health at beaches in the City of Imperial Beach, Silver Strand State Beach, and the City of Coronado. - According to the US EPA PEIS, approximately 28 million gallons per day of untreated wastewater are discharged directly into the Pacific Ocean at San Antonio de los Buenos Creek at Punta Bandera.
+Per the EPA PEIS and study conducted by Scripps Institution of Oceanography, indicate that transboundary maritime flows of untreated wastewater discharged via San Antonio de los Buenos Creek at Punta Bandera pose a substantial health risk to swimmers at beaches in southern San Diego County during the dry (tourist) season (Feddersen et al., 2021). - Excess sediment originating from transboundary flows can reduce or block flows at the mouth of the Tijuana River Estuary, resulting in injury or mortality to aquatic species that are unable to move between the Estuary and the Pacific Ocean. - The San Diego Regional Water Quality Control Board (RWQCB) has released a draft California Environmental Quality Act environmental checklist for the Tijuana River Total Maximum Daily Loads (TMDLs) for indicator bacteria and trash in April 2019.
+In this checklist, it identifies human health, and ecosystem impacts in the Tijuana River Valley.
+Consistent with the 2014/2016 Clean Water Act (CWA) Section 303(d) List of Water Quality Limited Segments (303(d) List), indicator bacteria and trash are listed as pollutants in the lower Tijuana River watershed.